telerik/kendo-ui-core/docs/web/grid/how-to/excel/multiple-grid-export.md

 ---
+title: Export Multiple Grids
-title: Multiple Grid Export
+page_title: Export Multiple Grids | Kendo UI Grid Widget
-description: Export more than one Kendo UI grid to Excel
+description: "Learn how to export to Excel more than one Kendo UI Grid."
+slug: howto_export_excel_multiple_grids_grid
 ---

-# Multiple Grid Export
+# Export Multiple Grids

-This example shows how to export two Kendo UI grids in the same Excel document.
+The example below demonstrates how to export two Kendo UI Grids in the same Excel document.
 Each grid is exported in a separate Excel sheet.
-For additional info check [Create Excel Documents](/framework/excel/introduction#create-excel-document).

-#### Example - multiple grid Excel export
+For additional information about how Excel documents work, refer to the [introductory help topic on Excel](/framework/excel/introduction#create-excel-document).

+###### Example

 ```html
 <button id="export" class="k-button"><span class="k-icon k-i-excel"></span>Export to Excel</button>